MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 public void DrawBitmap (SKBitmap bitmap, Single x, Single y, SKPaint paint = null)
 ```

 Although an `SKPaint` parameter is defined, it has a default value of `null` and you can ignore it.
 The pixels of the bitmap are simply transferred to the pixels of the display surface with a one-to-one mapping.
+You'll see an application for this `SKPaint` argument in the next section on [**SkiaSharp Transparency**](transparency.md).

 A program can obtain the pixel dimensions of a bitmap with the [`Width`](xref:SkiaSharp.SKBitmap.Width) and [`Height`](xref:SkiaSharp.SKBitmap.Height) properties.
 These properties allow the program to calculate coordinates to position the bitmap in the center of the upper-third of the canvas: